 - and much more

 are found adequate and are positively certified by an ‘Accreditation Board’.
-The members of the Accreditation Board take upon themselves the task of monitoring a school’s performance to ascertain that all its students receive what they need in order to be properly qualified.
+The members of the Accreditation Board take upon themselves the task of monitoring a school’s performance and ascertain that all its students receive what they need in order to be properly qualified.

-As Greece does not yet have an ‘Accreditation Board’ that can monitor the quality of local Chinese Medicine schools, although it would be possible to obtain an accreditation certification from one of the many ‘Accreditation Boards’ online, AOM believes that buying an accreditation title from any of these organisation is not is pointless as none of them offers any local monitoring and thorough evaluation of the multiple facets involved in education and the well being of students.
+As Greece does not yet have an ‘Accreditation Board’ that can monitor the quality of local Chinese Medicine schools, although it would be possible to obtain an ‘accreditation certificate’ from one of the many ‘Accreditation Boards’ online, AOM- Academy of Oriental Medicine believes that buying an accreditation title from any of these organization is pointless as none of them offers any local monitoring and a thorough evaluation of the multiple facets involved in education and the well being of students.

-For this reason, until further notice, all AOM’s students will become members of a local ‘Professional Association’ by sitting its entry examinations (for which they are very well prepared).e
+For this reason, until further notice, all AOM’s students will have to become members of a local ‘Professional Association’ by sitting its entry examinations if and when required (for which they will be very well prepared).

 Subscribe to our mailing list.

 Enrol In One Of Our Courses Now!